dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Batch.md

 ### completedImages (🔗)

-Images that have completed processing
+Collection of images that have completed processing

 |domain|range|readonly|writeonly|